 The briefing will be 30 minutes long with the exercise starting at 7:30pm.

-Lincolnshire Fire and Rescue has an exercise programme that documents exercises at different locations around the county to train firefighters to be ready for any situation.
+Lincolnshire Fire and Rescue has an exercise programme that documents different scenarios at several locations around the county, with the aim to train firefighters to be ready for any situation.

 Beforehand, each firefighter will need to understand the various health and safety risks and undergo a risk assessment to keep themselves and everybody else safe.